Small Town Girl (1953 film): Production notes

 Country music star Hank Williams was reportedly offered the bit role of the sheriff by MGM producer Joe Pasternak, which he turned down.
 The part eventually was played by Jonathan Cott.
 Shortly after, Williams actually met with MGM's president, Dore Schary, to discuss other offers besides Small Town Girl, but Williams was "disrespectful" upon meeting - including refusing to take his hat off - and that was the end of Williams' chances for motion picture appearances.
 Both of these events are dramatized as one incident in the 2015 film I Saw the Light.
 Williams died in January 1953, three months before Small Town Girl was released.

 Reception

-According to MGM records, the film made $1,365,000 in the U.S. and Canada and $762,000 elsewhere, resulting in a loss of $287,000.
+According to MGM records, the film made $1,365,000 in the U.S. and Canada and $762,000 elsewhere, resulting in an ultimate loss of $287,000.

 Legacy

+Early in the film, Bobby Van as Ludwig Schlemmer performs “Take Me to Broadway”, a spectacular song and dance number in which—dressed in top hat, white tie, tails and twirling a cane—he dances all over Schlemmer's store, leaping from counters to railings and back.
+Later on, when Powell's character refuses his proposal, he leaves her house and begins jumping for joy, hopping (on both feet) all over town to a perky refrain, meeting and interacting with various townsfolk through a long number with few cuts.
+At the very end of this number, he sings.the one line “Take me to Broadway..” to the camera.

-In recent years, “Take Me to Broadway” (also known as the "Jumping Song") as performed by Bobby Van has been referenced in commercials and music videos, including one for Goldfrapp's song "Happiness", in which a happy man jumps through the streets, shaking hands with people and playing with garbage can lids.
+In recent years, the "Jumping Song" as performed by Bobby Van has been referenced in commercials and music videos, including one for Goldfrapp's song "Happiness", in which a happy man jumps through the streets, shaking hands with people and playing with garbage can lids.
 Peter Wolf also recreated the scene in the music video for his 1987 song "Come As You Are".
 In the 2014 Tony Awards, Hugh Jackman hopped in his intro and viewed Bobby Van's dance on a TV, backstage.
 The number was featured in Jack Haley Jr.'s 1985 film That's Dancing!, a celebration of dance in American film.